-Lizzie was going out with an art dealer.
-We played squash in Les Halles.
-She was beating me without mercy, despite wheezing after every shot.
+Lizzie was dating an art dealer.
+Vonelli was going out with my old roommate.
+Paris was a small world.
+The singer and I played squash in Les Halles.
+She beat me without mercy, despite wheezing after every shot.
 I spoke about Richard during a break.

 “Richard is so funny.
 I think he was jealous of you.”

 “You told him about that?”
 Our affair remained a secret on my end.

 “No.” I had been in love several times in the interim.
 None of my affairs had been a success.